jina-ai/finetuner/docs/get-started/how-it-works.md

 For instance, Finetuner will turn an image classification model, e.g., for separating cats from dogs, into an *embedding model* by removing its last layer - the classification head (cat-dog classifier).

-This embedding model does not make predictions or outputs a probability, but instead outputs a feature vector to represent your data.
+This embedding model does not make predictions or output a probability, but instead outputs a feature vector (an __embedding__) that represents its input.

 ## Step 2: Tuple/Triplet construction